RAG-Pull: Turning Retrieval into a Code-Injection Channel via Invisible Unicode Perturbations: Conclusion

 \section{Conclusion}

-We present \sysname{}, a class of imperceptible Unicode perturbation attacks against RAG-based code generation systems.
-Our approach manipulates queries, targets, or both, to steer retrieval embeddings toward adversarial snippets while remaining undetectable to human users.
-The attack requires no model training, is fully black-box, and succeeds with only a single poisoned document in the retrieval corpus.
-Our experiments across three datasets and two programming languages demonstrate the effectiveness of the attack: while success depends on language, dataset, and target design, the combination of imperceptibility and high-impact payloads makes the risk critical even at modest success rates.
-Crucially, we show that these manipulations can reliably promote and reproduce malicious or vulnerable code in end-to-end generation, diminishing the trustworthiness of coding assistants.
-Furthermore, our alignment experiment reveals that even minimal perturbations can flip retriever alignment from safe to vulnerable code, demonstrating the fragility of current embedding models and highlighting the need for Unicode-aware defenses in RAG pipelines.
+We present \sysname{}, a class of imperceptible Unicode perturbation attacks that manipulates queries, targets, or both, to steer retrieval embeddings toward adversarial snippets. \sysname{} requires no training, is fully black-box, and succeeds with only a single poisoned document in the retrieval corpus.
+Experiments across three datasets and two programming languages confirm \sysname{}'s effectiveness: although success varies with target and dataset, the combination of imperceptibility and vulnerable payloads diminishes the trustworthiness of the coding assistant even at modest rates.
+Our alignment experiment reveals that even minimal perturbations can flip retriever alignment from safe to vulnerable code, demonstrating the vulnerability of current embedding models and highlighting the need for Unicode-aware defenses in agentic systems.